yasaminashoori/.NET-Course/README.md

-# Updated from C#-Course to Back-End-Courses
+# Updated from C#-Course to .NET-Course

 This Repo includes all of my essential practices through the Back-End Roadmap.

+ ## SQL-Server Course
+This link includes the questions and practices about SQQL Server.

 There are 2 folders, one is my practices within the course to understand better the concepts and two is course challenges, which is the solution to challenges and will be updated during the learning journey.